Beginners Sim Racing Setup Guide – Ultimate Guide 2023

 Force feedback is always created by the motor within the wheel base, but there is a selection of different technology which is used to translate the forces from the motor to the motor shaft.

 These technologies include gears and belts which are typically found on lower-powered motors.
-For high powered motors there is a technology called direct drive which is the term for when the motor is directly attached to the motor shaft.
+For high-powered motors there is a technology called direct drive which is the term for when the motor is directly attached to the motor shaft.

-Sim racing steering wheels
+Best sim racing wheels

-The steering wheel part of your racing wheel describes the physical wheel that you hold in your hands.
+The steering wheel part of your sim racing wheel describes the physical wheel that you hold in your hands.
 These can often be purchased independently from the wheel base allowing you to customise your own racing wheel setup to the style you like.

 Steering wheels come in a variety of forms, from traditional circular wheels, to square open-wheel and Formula 1 style wheels.